Sahil7771/Excel-Projects/README.md

-This is a Road Accident Data Analysis Project.\n
+This is a Road Accident Data Analysis Project.
-The tool used to build this project is MS Excel.\n There is an attached pdf file that shows the overall Dashboard and Analysis Report.
+The tool used to build this project is MS Excel.
+There is an attached pdf file that shows the overall Dashboard and Analysis Report.